 Parts Availability: The parts network is very good.
 Most Husqvarna dealers will also order parts.
 Use the dealer locator to find repairs.
 Poulan Pro Dealers

-Economy: Briggs markets economy snow blowers under the Snapper and Briggs & Stratton brands.
+Economy: Briggs markets economy snow blowers under the Briggs & Stratton brand.

 Residential: Briggs markets a line of residential snow blowers under the Simplicity and Briggs & Stratton brand names